RixGem/ProgressPath/DAILY_QUOTES_CRON.md

 ## Overview

 This feature implements automated daily quote generation using Vercel Cron Jobs, OpenRouter AI API, and Supabase database.
-Every day at midnight UTC, the system automatically generates 30 fresh motivational quotes and updates the database.
+Every day at midnight UTC, the system automatically generates 30 fresh motivational quotes in multiple languages and updates the database.

 ## Architecture